 I’ve decided not to post photos of the bear bile farms, but to really understand what goes on and why so many people all around the world have felt compelled to act on behalf of the bears, please click here.

 The bear in the photo was named Franzi (rest in peace) and in 2005, she was the equivalent of 90 years old.
 Jill is giving her a dog biscuit, her favorite treat.
-She is about 1/4 the size she should be, because she had been stuck in a cage for almost 20 years.
-Please read her story here.
+Franzi is about 1/4 the size that she should be because she had been stuck in a cage for almost 20 years.
+Please read her story.
 Her enclosure has a big grassy pasture in the back.

-The Centre also has top notch veterinary care.
-La Jolla Dad and I were very impressed with the entire Centre.
-They managd to survive the Chengdu earthquake in 2008 with minor damage, thankfully.
+The centre also has top-notch veterinary care.
+My husband and I were very impressed with the entire centre, which managed to sustain only minor damages in the 2008 Chengdu earthquake.

 More About Animals Asia

 Animals Asia now does so much more than rescue Moon Bears.
-They are very efficiently run on donations and are a US registered charity with an office in San Francisco.
+They are very efficiently run on donations and are a US registered charity with teams all over the world.
 Proceeds from the gift shop also go toward Animals Asia programs.
-They are just getting started on Twitter, @AnimalsAsia, and you can fan Animals Asia on Facebook.